merielylima/bitcoin-price-prediction/README.md

 	You need to have the software Jupyter Notebook installed so that you can run the program.
 ### Code
-	The code is commented in PT-BR (portuguese brasil) You will need to also have the BTC-USD.csv dataset file to run the code completely.
-	You can download or find in (https://finance.yahoo.com/quote/BTC-USD/history/) All you would need to do is run the block of code each time.
+	The code is commented in PT-BR (portuguese brasil) All you would need to do is run the block of code each time.

 ### Data
 	The data will consist of 365 points with each datapoint have 5 features.
+	You will need to also have the BTC-USD.csv dataset file to run the code completely.
+	You can downloader or find in [BTC-USD/history](https://finance.yahoo.com/quote/BTC-USD/history/)

 ### Features